Tips for Getting Through Customs Quickly at Cancun International Airport

 How long does it take to get through customs in Cancun?

-During hurricane season when there tend to be fewer passengers, you’ll probably get through faster than at the beginning of spring break.
+During hurricane season, when there tend to be fewer passengers, you’ll probably get through faster than at the beginning of spring break.

 Red or Green light?

-Scams to avoid after Cancun Airport Customs
+Scams to Avoid After Cancun Airport Customs

 Timeshare sales